 Radical feminism has tried to empower one gender by disabling and marginalizing the other gender, creating a pathological, dysfunctional society.

 Should women wear hats to church?
 What is the correct hair length for men and women?
-Earl Henn expounds on Paul's teaching on these subjects in I Corinthians 11.
+Paul teaches on these subjects in I Corinthians 11.

 Cohabitation has led to increased divorce, marital violence, and lack of fidelity after marriage.
 Mass media has shamelessly used sex to promote materialism.